anroots/kohana-hapi/README.md

 The purpose of this module is to provide an easy framework for API-based development projects.

+**In development.
+Do not use.** It is expected that the major (backwards incompatible) versions will be increased rapidly.

 ## What it is

 * Framework for adding API support to your Kohana project